pecostm32/FNIRSI-1013D-1014D-Hack/readme.txt

 main program.
 The startup imagewith the FNIRSI logo is displayed and the emulator window shows the processor status and the registers when the core is running.
 Still a lot of work needs to be done before it is finished.
 Hopefully it will aid in a full reversal of the actual code.

+The emulator is functional and the working of the system is slowly being revealed.
+Quite a few commands to control the FPGA are now known.